lars-t-hansen/flatjs/SPEC.md

 used is SELF.Mg(arg, ...) then this is rewritten as T.Mg(SELF,arg,...).

 ## Global macros

 All field accessors to simple fields are macro-expanded at translation time.

 Note carefully that the field accessors that are macro-expanded are not, in fact, available as properties on the type objects at run-time.

+## JavaScript front objects

+The objects that describe FlatJS types are also JavaScript functions, that is, standard JS class types.

+These JS types are used in situations where JavaScript objects act as front objects or proxies for flat objects, as described next.

+Going via the front objects will generally be slower than going directly to the flat objects, but provide a better interface to JavaScript programs.

+### Struct front objects

+If a struct descriptor object is invoked as a function, it does nothing and returns nothing.
+If it is invoked as a constructor, it returns a completely empty JavaScript object of that JS type.

+The default struct getter will return a JavaScript object that is an instance of the struct's descriptor object, with fields named by the fields of the struct, and field values extracted from the struct.
+The JS object does not reference the shared struct in any way.

+### Class front objects

+If a class descriptor object is invoked as a function, it does nothing and returns nothing.
+If it is invoked as a constructor, it should be passed one argument (defaults to NULL), which must be a pointer to a shared object of the type denoted by the descriptor or one of its subtypes.

+The JS front object for a class has a getter called ```pointer``` that extracts the pointer stored in the object.
+There are no other prototype methods, and there are no restrictions on what methods can be stored in the prototype.

+NOTE: It may be that we want to automatically create proxy methods on the prototype for (some) shared object methods and fields.

+NOTE: As the constructor for the front object already has a definition, any construction protocols for them that pass additional arguments will have to be implemented via a static constructor.
+This is a weakness of the system.
+(It's fixable, and may be fixed.)

+The front object for a FlatJS class normally holds no values of its own except the pointer to the shared object.

+If there is a FlatJS class D that has a base class B, then the D function's prototype property holds an empty instance of B, that is, the "instanceof" operator will function correctly on front objects.

 ## Environment